 Our diverse legal practice provides a wealth of opportunities for interested law students, and AGC is committed to offering interns a meaningful and rewarding experience.
 In addition to substantive assignments, our program emphasizes mentoring and career development.
 In the summer, students make offsite visits to local FAA and NTSB facilities and meet weekly for a brown bag lunch discussion with distinguished FAA officials, outside legal practitioners, and judges.

 We offer full-time summer and part-time fall and spring semester legal internships to current law students who will be continuing in law school after their internships.
 We do not permit split summers.
 All internships are located in our Washington, D.C., headquarters.
 The internships are unpaid but offer the opportunity to work directly with our senior staff in one or more practice areas on a variety of substantive assignments.
-Several of our interns have received academic credit for their work with us.
+Interns also can consider earning academic credit for their work with us.
 Click here to learn more about the offices where we expect to hire interns this year.

 Qualifications: We invite applications from first-year and second-year law students who are United States citizens.
 Our interns generally rank in the top third of their class with many in the top ten percent.

-Application deadlines: Monday, December 3, 2012, for spring 2013; Friday, February 1, 2013, for summer 2013; and Thursday, August 1, 2013, for fall 2013.
 It is advantageous to apply early, as we consider applications on a rolling basis and make many offers in advance of the stated deadlines.
-However, we do not anticipate contacting candidates for summer 2013 before January 2013.

 Interviews are conducted by telephone, but local candidates may request an in-person interview.
 Regrettably, we cannot respond to application status inquiries, and it may not be possible for us to confirm receipt of your application due to the number of applicants.